timoschwarzer/gitlab-monitor/CONFIGURATION.md

 gitlabApi: https://gitlab.example.com/api/v4

 # Required
-# Can be generated here: https://gitlab.example.com/profile/personal_access_tokens At least api_read scope is needed
+# Can be generated here: https://gitlab.example.com/profile/personal_access_tokens
+# At least api_read scope is needed
 privateToken: ABCDEF123456

 # In hours.
 Projects with last activity older than this age won't be displayed.
 # If set to 0, no filter will be applied
 maxAge: 168

-#How many projects will be fetched from GitLab.
-Usually you want all projects under a user/group.
-#If set to greater than 100, then all available projects will be retrieved (in batches of 100)
-fetchCountProjects: 101,

 # How many projects will be fetched from GitLab.
 # If set to greater than 100, then all available projects will be retrieved (in batches of 100)